7 Days Itinerary for Vietnam: Everything You Need to Know

 Hanoi Train Street

 Your adventure begins with a leisurely 15-minute walk (about 1.1 km) to the famous Hanoi Train Street.
-This narrow residential lane literally runs alongside a working railway track, offering an experience that’s as thrilling as it is unique.
+This narrow residential lane runs alongside a working railway track, offering an experience as thrilling as it is unique.

 What to Explore: As you approach, you’ll find old colonial buildings flanking the tracks, with local shops and cafes buzzing with life.
 The atmosphere is a vibe—locals sipping coffee while vendors hawk their wares just inches from the passing trains.

-Expense: Treat yourself to a drink at one of the cozy cafes lining the street, where you can indulge for around $10 USD.
+Expense: Treat yourself to a drink at one of the cosy cafes lining the street, where you can indulge for around $10 USD.
 You’ll find everything from Vietnamese coffee to fresh juices—so pick your poison!

 Arrival of The Train

-What to Expect: The locals are pros at this game; they know exactly when to pull back their chairs and enjoy the thrill without breaking a sweat.
+• What to Expect: The locals are pros at this game; they know exactly when to pull back their chairs and enjoy the thrill without breaking a sweat.
 Join in on the excitement, and don’t be shy about capturing a video of the train’s thunderous passage—it’s a real crowd-pleaser.

 Visit The Temple of Literature

 This historic site, dedicated to Confucius, holds the title of Vietnam’s first national university, founded way back in 1070.
 This is a sanctuary where scholars once studied and where wisdom was revered.
-As you wander through its five courtyards, you’ll encounter stunning structures, peaceful ponds, and towering trees that create an atmosphere of tranquility.
+As you wander through its five courtyards, you’ll encounter stunning structures, peaceful ponds, and towering trees that create an atmosphere of tranquillity.

-Must-See Spots: Don’t miss the Great Portico, the First Courtyard, and the Steles of the Doctors, which are engraved with the names of graduates from the Imperial Academy.
+• Must-See Spots: Don’t miss the Great Portico, the First Courtyard, and the Steles of the Doctors, which are engraved with the names of graduates from the Imperial Academy.

-Expense: Getting in won’t cost you much—around 30,000 VND ($1.25 USD) for the admission fee.
+• Expense: Getting in won’t cost you much—around 30,000 VND (USD 1.25) for the admission fee.

 How to Get There

-Taxi: From the 41 Bên Xe Giáp Bát train station, a 30-minute ride on the Sapa Train to 254-256 Lê Duẩn Station should cost you around 40,000 – 60,000 VND ($1.75 - $2.50).
+• Taxi: From the 41 Bên Xe Giáp Bát train station, a 30-minute ride on the Sapa Train to 254-256 Lê Duẩn Station should cost you around 40,000 – 60,000 VND ($1.75 - $2.50).

 Lunch at Ky Dong Restaurant: A Veggie Lover’s Delight